 We will now pause for a moment and think about how charming it is that a developer might be embarrassed to sell an unfinished game.

 Out of options and just a little red-faced, Yavuz posted a link to their online store to a couple of forums and left it at that.
 A day later, the forum post had grown into a thread five pages long.
 Players picked Mount and Blade up immediately and spread it around, funding development and building a fanbase and a community at the same time.

 "We learned a great deal from the community, and some people started doing mods and then ended up working with us," Yavuz said.
 "We also had a really knowledgeable community.
 We had a special suggestions forum, and some of the discussions there were really mind-boggling.
 There was an economics professor commenting on medieval economies and giving feedback!
 People who were real experts gave feedback, and that was really valuable and useful."

-Looking back on 10 years of Mount and Blade, the first thing that Yavuz feels is anxiety.
-Mount and Blade's first official sequel, Mount and Blade 2: Bannerlord, is still in development with a long-awaited but unannounced release date.
+Looking back on Mount and Blade, the first thing that Yavuz feels is anxiety.
+Mount and Blade's first official sequel, Mount and Blade 2: Bannerlord, is still in development.
 "It freaks me out and it makes me feel old a little bit.
 It's mostly to do with Bannerlord being a bit late.
 I'd be more relaxed about it if Bannerlord was released.
 I'd be more relaxed about it and pop some champagne, but instead I just want to work faster."

-This article is the finale of the Class of 2008, a series of retrospectives about indie games that are turning 10 this year.
+This article is the finale of the Class of 2008 (opens in new tab), a series of retrospectives about indie games from that defining year.